bjcosta/landscaping/README.md

 **Tree selection** : A good choice here would likely be some kind of Eucalypt.
 It is a consideration, but in order to achieve the productivity and density for the backyard I will be selecting various kinds of fruit and nut trees.

-## Fowl (Chickens)

-Using chickens or pheasants as part of a suburban ecosystem is hugely beneficial.
-They perform multiple different duties that help in the recycling of waste and health of the overall garden.

-Most likely we will include some bantam chickens, however if we are unable to do that due to various constraints, I will consider using spotted pheasants or other form of fowl.
-They are good at:
-* Recycling human waste converting to manure good for the garden
-* Cleaning bugs from lower storey plants
-* Scratching around and aerating the soil
-* Providing meat and eggs

-Issues to consider:
-* Space requirements for happy chooks
-* Nutrient run-off into pond
-* Asthetics (chooks decimate landscape in runs and pens)

 ## Pond / water feature

 Adding running water into an ecosystem can introduce a huge diversity of wildlife to your back yard.
 This include birds, insects, frogs and lizzards.